 Note: Landlords should check all new tenants no matter what their nationality.
 It is against the law to check only the people you think do not have British citizenship.

-Note: There are severe penalties for illegal renting to a person who is not allowed to rent property in England.
+Note: More guidance for landlords explains how to conduct right to rent checks for undocumented commonwealth citizens.
+There are severe penalties for illegal renting to a person who is not allowed to rent property in England.

 A rented property would usually get accepted as a tenant's only home, or main home, if: